top of page

 • explicitly linked to other relevant notes

-Over time, those links make patterns visible that wouldn’t show up in isolated documents or drafts.
+Over time, the links between notes make patterns visible that wouldn’t appear in isolated documents or drafts.
 Writing happens when enough related notes form a coherent shape.

-This isn’t productivity theater, and it isn’t a system to copy wholesale.
-It’s a way of working that supports long-horizon research and field-based work without relying on memory or inspiration.
+This is not productivity theater, and it isn’t a system to copy wholesale.
+It’s a way of working that supports long-horizon, field-based work without relying on memory, inspiration, or the illusion of complete understanding in advance.

-• Keeps reading notes, field observations, and research fragments usable
+• Keeps reading notes, field observations, references, and research fragments usable

 • Allows ideas from different domains to connect naturally